victoyyc/DATA-310/project_3.md

 As shown in the plots above, while the population of the whole country is slightly underpredicted, the error of prediction in the capital area is more prominent, with some regions being overpredicted and others largely underpredicted.
 This clustering of error could be due to the relatively larger number of population in the capital area.
 As the base number goes up, difference in prediction also becomes larger.
 The larger contrast of population density of different area within this relative small greographical region (which means they differ little in the data used to predict population) may also account for reduced accuracy of the model in this area.

-There are two approaches to validate the model: Meam Squared Error (MSE) and Mean Absolute Error (MAE).
-Both are plotted below:
+Two approaches of validation are used to assess the model: Meam Squared Error (MSE) and Mean Absolute Error (MAE).
+Both are plotted below.
+In line with the analysis of diff_sums, the errors cluster around the capital area.

 MSE: